-The latest, energy saving variation is electronically controlled and called an adaptive defrost control.
+A later, energy saving variation is electronically controlled and called an adaptive defrost control.
 Not only does the period between defrost cycles change but also the time duration of the defrost cycle itself.
 The device is programmed to keep track of the appliance usage and how long it takes for the evaporator coil to be thoroughly defrosted.
 It will then calculate the amount of time required and adjust itself accordingly.

 GE's 'Mother Board'

 Newer GE made refrigerators are almost totally electronically controlled.
 Their motherboard takes the place of both the temperature and defrost functions even controlling DC fan motors that can operate at several different speeds.
 On this system only the defrost heater is the same as described above.
 A defrost cycle is ended when a thermistor detects a temperature rise of the evaporator which is the signal to the main control to terminate the defrost and start the cooling.
 The termination thermostat on this appliance design only acts as a safety device to shut the heater(s) off in case of a malfunction before the plastic interior liner melts, otherwise it is never active.
 The control can not be manually put into defrost mode.